19hours/sg-statutes/Acts/Legal Profession Act.md

 “advocate and solicitor”, “advocate” and “solicitor” mean an advocate and solicitor of the Supreme Court;

-“Board” means the Board of Legal Education established under section 3;
+“Board of Legal Education” means the Board of Legal Education established under section 3 in force immediately before the date of commencement of section 3(a) of the Legal Profession (Amendment) Act 2011;

 “client” includes —